Sales

 It compares monthly recurring revenue (MRR) to sales and marketing expenses to determine the effectiveness of your spending.

-By using the magic number in your business planning, you can assess whether your go-to-market approach is working and make necessary adjustments to optimize your profits.
+By using the magic number in your business planning, you can assess whether your go-to-market approach is working and make necessary adjustments to optimise your profits.

 Choose the right CRM for effective tracking and reporting

-In conclusion, tracking and analyzing sales performance metrics is crucial for understanding your sales team's effectiveness, identifying areas for improvement, and making informed decisions to drive growth.
+In conclusion, tracking and analysing sales performance metrics is crucial for understanding your sales team's effectiveness, identifying areas for improvement, and making informed decisions to drive growth.